CZ-NIC/knot/doc/man_keymgr.rst

   Timestamp for key to be de-activated.

 **remove**
-  Timestamp for key ot be deleted.
+  Timestamp for key to be deleted.

 Timestamps
 ..........